yepher/livekit_info/examples/browsing_agent/README.md

 - "get title": Gets the page title
 - "scroll to [text]": Scrolls to a section containing the text

+### Communication
+- "send that as text" or "respond as text": Sends the agent's response as a text message in the chat
+- "send message [text]": Sends a specific text message to the user

 ## Example Usage

 1. Start the agent: